Last Updated on September 21, 2023

 In the bottom of your chosen fermenting vessel, add some washed fresh sprigs of dill.
 I suggest this simple “seasoning” at minimum.
 As long as you don’t dislike dill, it provides a very mild and delicious addition!
 The amount of dill doesn’t need to be precise.
 If you get the smaller plastic clamshell packages, use about half for a quart jar, and the whole thing for a half-gallon jar.
 If you’re able to get a larger, looser bunch of dill, we generally use about a quarter of those per quart jar, and half a large bunch per half-gallon jar.

-You can also get creative here and go beyond what this basic recipe is calling for.
+You can also get creative here and go beyond what the basic recipe calls for.
 For example, add a pinch of peppercorns, a sprinkle of celery seed or mustard seeds, a chunk of fresh ginger or turmeric, a dash of red chili flakes, or even a whole hot chili pepper or two – if you want some heat!
 That’s the beauty of fermenting.
 The options for experimentation and creativity are endless.
 Keep in mind that flavors usually mellow out when fermented too.
 For example, hot chilis will become much less spicy than when eaten raw or even cooked once they’re fermented.

 4) Pack the Jar

 Once you have your chosen seasonings at the bottom, start adding greens beans to the jar.
 When fermenting, it’s best to try and fit as many veggies in the jar as possible.
 If you’re going through this process, you might as well maximize the amount of cultured food you get out of it in the end!
 This will also reduce the amount of brine needed, and the amount of air that can get trapped inside.
-Therefore, when you’re putting the green beans into the jar, try not to just throw handfuls in there all haphazardly.
-I like to lay the jar on its side as I add the beans, which makes it easier to pack them in together.
+Therefore, when you’re putting the green beans into the jar, try not to just throw handfuls in there all willy-nilly.
+I like to lay the jar on its side as I add the beans, which makes it easier to pack them in tight.

 5) Make a Brine